Avid smokers know how poorly nicotine stains the skin and teeth.

 Also, remember to work on walls in small sections and dry that section with a dry cloth.

-This will not allow the excess water to get absorbed in the walls.
+This will not allow the excess water to get absorbed into the walls.

 4- Magic Eraser